What It Means to Be a Neurodivergent Affirming Therapist (and How to Find One)

 Neurodivergent affirming therapy can also help parents and couples navigate their relationships, parenting approaches, and personal growth in a way that respects and honors their neurodivergence.

-For parents, therapy offers a space to reflect on how their own sensory and emotional needs impact their experience of parenthood.
+Therapy for neurodivergent parents offers a space to reflect on how their own sensory and emotional needs impact their experience of parenthood.
 Many neurodivergent parents struggle with overwhelm, burnout, or anxiety—especially when navigating their child’s transitions, milestones, or societal expectations.
 A neurodivergent affirming therapist provides support by helping parents process these emotions, address their own sensory needs, and develop strategies to care for themselves so they can show up for their child in sustainable and compassionate ways.

-For couples, therapy provides a space to navigate neurodivergent-neurotypical relationship dynamics or neurodivergent-neurodivergent partnerships with deeper understanding and connection.
+Therapy for neurodivergent couples provides a space to navigate neurodivergent-neurotypical relationship dynamics or neurodivergent-neurodivergent partnerships with deeper understanding and connection.
 Sessions may focus on improving communication, addressing differences in sensory needs or executive functioning, and unpacking how past experiences shape attachment and relational expectations.

 How to Find a Neurodivergent Affirming Therapist